Ampless/Adsignificamus/1-Android.md

 # Chapter 1 - The Android API
 This is the most-used API of DSBMobile.
 All official implementations seem to point towards using it and we do not know of any, except the Web, using anything else.
-It does **not** need any kind of session.
+It does **not** require any kind of session.
 Like the other APIs it uses HTTPS for what could be referred to as Layer 4 or 5 in the OSI Model.